top of page

 • A brief background on your organization, including a mission statement, history of your organization, the size of staff, the population and geographic region served, and the type of services provided.

-• A brief description of the activities for which you are requesting support, including the need/issues that will be addressed, an outline of objectives and anticipated outcomes and history of performance.
+• A brief description of the activities for which you are requesting support, including the need/issues that will be addressed, an outline of objectives, anticipated outcomes, and history of performance.

-• The total amount of funding needed and the amount you intend to request from the Foundation.
-Please specify if you are requesting program support or general operating support.
+• The total amount of funding needed and the amount you intend to request from the Foundation (specify if you are requesting program support or general operating support).
+Please note, first time grant requests should not exceed $20,000.

 • Contact information including an email address.